 The Benefits and how to Improve Your Onboarding Process

-Onboarding refers to the process of welcoming, training, and integrating a new employee.
-Although this seems like an important part of recruitment, most companies are falling short of having a good onboarding process.
-There have been many studies into employee onboarding and how it can improve everything from employee retention to higher levels of engagement and productivity; however, implementing a thorough onboarding process can initially be costly due to the time it takes.
+Onboarding refers to welcoming, training, and integrating a new employee.
+Although this seems like an important part of recruitment, most companies lack a good onboarding process.
+Many studies have been conducted into employee onboarding and how it can improve everything from employee retention to higher levels of engagement and productivity; however, implementing a thorough onboarding process can initially be costly due to the time it takes.

 HCI research shows that 20% of employees leave within their first 45 days of employment, so could it be worth investing time and effort into creating a great onboarding process?
 This may convince you to do so…